arunkool/Traffic-event-api/README.md

 2. http://localhost:9191/violations/summary
 3. http://localhost:8080/violations/payFine/{violationId} to cross check the fineSummary

+Technologies involved,

+1.SpringBoot Rest Application with Async
+2.Used Spring geode
+3.Used Spring validation,
+4.Used global exception handling
+5.Used Spring AOP
+6.Used OpenAPI for Swagger
+7.Used Docker file and Docker compose for containerization 8.Developed unit test cases using Mockito

 FYI :
 I already implement the docker file and docker-compose.yaml , you can find in the project , where I found some issues with ssl configurations.
 I push the project and working on to fix the issue, then